 Deploy the Java Report Postprocessor class in the same way as you deploy a Preprocessor class.
-See Deploying the Java Preprocessor Class.
+See Deploy the Java preprocessor class.

-There is nothing special to do on the excel template if you are using a Java Report Postprocessor.
-The only limitation is that you cannot fill the template using Large Data Mode.
+There is nothing special to do on the excel template if you use a Java Report Postprocessor.
+The only limitation is that you cannot fill the template using the large data mode.

-You can find an example of an Excel template and the resulting report in file
+You can find an example of an Excel template and the resulting report in the

-Samples\6 - Using a Java report post-processor.
+Samples\6 - Using a Java report post-processor file.
 The source code and a jar version of the Java Postprocessor are included.